Vasileia Karachaliou

 Vasileia Karachaliou is a Greek laser radial sailor.
 She won the national championship many times so far.
 Among all her medals, she has won a gold at the 2017 Sailing World Cup Series Round 1 - Miami and a bronze medal at the 2017 Laser & Laser Radial European Championships Barcelona.
 In August 2018, she qualified to the 2020 Summer Olympics in Tokyo, Japan.
 March 23, 2020: she is ranked second in the Laser Radial world rankings.

+Competing for Portugal, she won the silver medal at Andora 2023 world championships.
+In 2023 she affirmed her intention of competing for Portugal.